 Research Question

-What is the Awareness level of primary health care physicians in diagnosis and management of chronic migraine headache?
+What is the Awareness level of primary health care physicians in the diagnosis and management of chronic migraine headache?

 Hypothesis Null/Alternative

-H0: primary health care physicians are aware about diagnosis and management of chronic migraine headache., as a result of receiving enough health education about diagnosis and management of chronic migraine headache.
+H0: Primary health care physicians are aware of the diagnosis and management of chronic migraine headache, as a result of receiving enough health education about the diagnosis and management of chronic migraine headache.

-H1: primary health care physicians are not aware about diagnosis and management of chronic migraine headache, and more health education about diagnosis and management of chronic migraine headache is needed.
+H1: Primary health care physicians are not aware of the diagnosis and management of chronic migraine headache, and more health education about the diagnosis and management of chronic migraine headache is needed.

 Study Aim: